notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 The validation policy can be built in, like we see from standard rocket request objects (ie. web forms), or we can implement our own custom validation policies like we will for accessing the connection pool.

-Any type that implements the `FromRequest` trait is a request guard.
+Any type that implements the `FromRequest` trait is a Request Guard.
 Rocket automatically invokes the implementation of each request guard before it is passed to the route handler.
 Rocket will only dispatch requests to the handler when all request guards are validated.